Right to information request

 Do I have to fill out a form to access information?

-All forms are available online or from any local FACS Housing office.
+All forms are available online or from any local DCJ Housing office.

-Information that has been made publicly available or information on the FACS website will not require an application form.
+Information that has been made publicly available or information on the DCJ website will not require an application form.

-If you wish to make an informal request for access to information, you will need to fill out an informal request for information form.
-This form may be lodged at any local FACS Housing office or with the Right to Information Unit at FACS Housing.
+If you wish to make an informal request for access to information, you will need to fill out an Informal request for information form.
+This form may be lodged at any local DCJ Housing office or with the Right to Information Unit at DCJ Housing.

 What happens after I lodge my form?